YWang0727/UoB-COMSM0110-group-7/README.md

 ## 2. Introduction (5% ~250 words)

-o Describe your game, what is based on, what makes it novel?

-Game Background: The Earth's resources have been exhausted and the protagonist arrives on an alien planet to collect energy minerals.
-This planet is rich in mineral resources but is also full of danger.
-Our protagonist needs to survive under the pursuit of alien monsters and obtain as many resources as possible!
-Game Type: Roguelike + Dungeon + Cave Exploration + Side-scrolling Shooter Every map and its elements, including monsters, are randomly generated!
-Item drops are also completely random!
+Our game is based on the classic roguelike adventure game Spelunky.
+In the original game, each level is randomly generated, and the player must descend through a series of caves, fighting enemies and collecting treasure.
+We decided to take this concept and adapt it to an arcade style game set in space.
+In keeping with the original our game features randomly generated levels and item drops, but as a twist we added in an unkillable alien ghost who pursues the player throughout every level.
+Players are dropped onto an alien planet, and they must control a space marine on a quest to collect energy crystals for their dying home world.
+This planet is rich in resources but full of danger, and the marine must survive against impossible odds for as long as they can, using weapons, teleportation, and super jumps to evade and eliminate their enemies and mine crystals before the ghost catches up…

 ## 3. Requirements (15% ~750 words)